 Turks are passionate about their country and often have strong views.
 Insulting Turkey, the flag or founding father Ataturk is very offensive.
 Along the same lines, be respectful of the Turkish flag - don’t sit on it, or drag it around, or use it as a hanky.

-If the conversation starts to flag, ask questions about Turkish history and culture.
-Turks are proud of their heritage and will usually answer animatedly.
+If the conversation flags, ask questions about Turkish history and culture.
+Turks love their heritage.
 Football is very popular and most people support Galatasaray, Besiktas, or Fenerbahce, so ask about their team’s recent fortunes.
-Turks are generally political experts so steer clear of politics unless you want the conversation to become heated.

 Men are usually addressed by their first name and then “bey”, so Cameron Deggin would be “Cameron Bey”.
 A woman’s first name is followed by “hanim”.
 If they have a professional title you should use that instead.
 In Turkey this doesn’t just apply to Doctor or Professor - but with lawyers (“avukat”), engineers (“muhendis”) or managers (“mudur”).
 You would use the title followed by “bey” or “hanim”.